-We think it’s absolutely ludicrous that this bill is even a matter of discussion in Congress and even more ridiculous that is has even some likelihood of passing.
+We think it’s absolutely ludicrous that this bill is even a matter of discussion in Congress and even more ridiculous that have even some likelihood of passing.

 It’s not the intent of this bill that is the problem.
 Stopping online piracy is a good thing but we already have tools to combat this.

 It is the consequences of this bill that matter.
-If either of these bills pass this very website could be taken down because we listed a link to www.youtube.com
+If either of these bills passes this very website could be taken down because we listed a link to www.youtube.com